Theory for dissipative time crystals in coupled parametric oscillators: Abstract

 \section{Abstract}

-Discrete time crystals, which are phases of matter that break the discrete time translational symmetry of a periodically driven system, have generated a wave of recent interest and activity.
-In this work, we propose a classical system of weakly nonlinear parametrically driven coupled oscillators as a testbed to understand these phases.
-Such a system of oscillators in the presence of dissipation has a period-doubling instability only at long wavelengths where a large number of oscillators are in phase.
-To show that this instability leads to a discrete time crystal when exposed to noise and non-linearity, we derive a general condition to predict when a Markov process will break time-translation symmetry.
-The first requirement of this condition is that the Markov chain over doubled time steps has a stationary probability distribution that spontaneously breaks a local symmetry.
-The second requirement is that the order parameter flips sign over a single time step.
-We show that our system of oscillators features period-doubling and yields a stationary probability distribution given by a spatially continuous Ginzburg-Landau Hamiltonian with spontaneous symmetry breaking.
-We then discuss applications of the general condition to existing time crystal platforms.
+Discrete time crystals are novel phases of matter that break the discrete time translational symmetry of a periodically driven system.
+In this work, we propose a classical system of weakly-nonlinear parametrically-driven coupled oscillators as a testbed to understand these phases.
+Such a system of parametric oscillators can be used to model period-doubling instabilities of Josephson junction arrays as well as semiconductor lasers.
+To show that this instability leads to a discrete time crystal we first show that a certain limit of the system is close to Langevin dynamics in a symmetry breaking potential.
+We numerically show that this phase exists even in the presence of Ising symmetry breaking using a Glauber dynamics approximation.
+We then use a field theoretic argument to show that these results are robust to other approximations including the semiclassical limit when applied to dissipative quantum systems.

 \keywords{Time Crystal}